 And so, we continued the hike in a downpour.

-Thankfully, it ended just after I started feeling that my jacket is beginning to leak.
+Thankfully, it ended just after I started feeling that my jacket was beginning to leak.
 Even better, the sun came back and helped to dry the soaked layer.

 We entered a heavily eroded landscape when a large bird made a few loops above us.